Age of the universe: Assumption of strong priors

-An important component to the analysis of data used to determine the age of the universe (e.g. from Planck) therefore is to use a Bayesian statistical analysis, which normalizes the results based upon the priors (i.e. the model).
+The age of the universe based on the best fit to Planck 2018 data alone is 13.787±.020 billion years.
+A component to the analysis of data used to determine the age of the universe (e.g. from Planck) is to use a Bayesian statistical analysis, which normalizes the results based upon the priors (i.e. the model).
 This quantifies any uncertainty in the accuracy of a measurement due to a particular model used.